 What visa choices do you have to travel as a freelancer or digital nomad?

-Immigration law varies across the world, it follows that these are generalisations.
+Immigration law varies across the world, and it follows that these are generalizations.
 As a freelancer or digital nomad, you will often have the following visa options to consider.

 Freelancer vs Digital Nomad